biocore/mmvec/README.md

 **Q** : I'm confused, what is Tensorboard?

 **A** : Tensorboard is a diagnostic tool that runs in a web browser.
-To open tensorboard, make sure you’re in the rhapsody environment and cd into the folder you are running the script above from.
+To open tensorboard, make sure you’re in the mmvec environment and cd into the folder you are running the script above from.
 Then run:

 ```
 tensorboard --logdir .